mosi-sol/erc20/README.md

 </p>

 # ERC 20
-erc20 : how to, create, upgrade, swap, wraped, etc...
+erc20 : how to, create, upgrade, swap, wrapped, etc...

 this repo created for study group (live videos & my youtube channel), so maybe some codes not completed yet just for teaching/learning perpuses.